GMCPE890/GMCMine-MP/Plugins/Economy/README.md

 # Economy (Plugin)
-You can add economy in the world you create with this plugin but this plugin also requires Economy (Module) and adjust the module version according to the plugin you are using.
+You can add economy in the world you create with this plugin but this plugin also requires Economy (Module) and You must adjust the module version according to the plugin you are using.